CANNON RESOURCES ANNOUNCES ROBUST PRELIMINARY ECONOMIC ASSESSMENT FOR THE FISHER EAST NICKEL PROJECT

 - Final Investment Decision targeted for early 2029, with first production targeted for the first half of 2030, with options to accelerate timeline

-TORONTO and PERTH, Australia, April 27, 2026 /CNW/ - Cannon Resources Pty Ltd ("Cannon" or the "Company"), a Western Australia-based nickel development company backed by Kinterra Capital Corp. ("Kinterra"), is pleased to announce the results of a Preliminary Economic Assessment ("PEA") for its flagship Fisher East Nickel Project ("Fisher East" or the "Project") in Western Australia.
+TORONTO and PERTH, Australia, April 28, 2026 /PRNewswire/ -- Cannon Resources Pty Ltd ("Cannon" or the "Company"), a Western Australia-based nickel development company backed by Kinterra Capital Corp. ("Kinterra"), is pleased to announce the results of a Preliminary Economic Assessment ("PEA") for its flagship Fisher East Nickel Project ("Fisher East" or the "Project") in Western Australia.
 All dollar amounts are in US dollars, unless otherwise stated.

 The PEA outlines a robust and capital-efficient development pathway for Fisher East and supports the Project's potential to become a significant high-grade nickel sulphide development in Australia.